jotjotdotio/tablo/specification.md

 ## Format Overview

-A __Tablo__ file consists of three sections: an optional header, the table data, and an optional format section.
+A __tablo__ file consists of three sections: an optional header, the table data, and an optional format section.
 The header is a single line that specifies column labels.
 Table data consists of individual lines of comma-separated values, with each line representing a single table row.
 The format section is a collection of declarations to apply text formatting rules to selected cells or groups of cells.

 ## Types

-All values in __Tablo__ belong to one of five data types.
-Each type has a unique and unambiguous representation in __Tablo__.
+All values in __tablo__ belong to one of five data types.
+Each type has a unique and unambiguous representation in __tablo__.
 The five types are *string*, *number*, *datetime*, *boolean*, and *null*.

 ### Strings